opsani/servox/README.md

 events of `DESCRIBE`, `MEASURE`, `ADJUST`, and `PROMOTE` which correspond to declaring the metrics & components that the connector is interested in, taking measurements and returning normalized scalar or time series data points, making changes to the application under optimization, or promoting an optimized configuration to the broader system.
+* **Checks** - Checks provide a mechanism for verifying the correctness and health of connector configuration and opeations.
+They are designed to support a high throughput integration and debugging experience by providing feedback loop driven workflow.
+Checks are implemented on top of the events subsystem and provide a rich interface via the `servo check` CLI command.
+The design of the checks subsystem is covered in depth [in the docs](docs/checks.md).
 * **Assembly** - The Servo Assembly models the runtime environment of the servo outside of a particular configuration.
 The assembly is the parent of the servo and is responsible for "assembling" it by instantiating connectors as configured by the operator.
 Connectors can be used multiple times
 (e.g. you may want to connect to multiple discrete Prometheus services) or may not be used at all (e.g. you have a New Relic connector in the